-I am a 1965 native of Calgary, Alberta, but have 100% Newfoundland blood.
 I grew up in the suburbs of Ottawa, Canada.
-I graduated in 1983 from (the now closed) J.S.
+I graduated from (the now closed) J.S.
 Woodsworth Secondary School, curiously named after a 20th century Canadian Prairie socialist politician whose movement led Canada into the world of three-party politics.
 My high school years were spent trying in vain to match clearly unattainable academic levels set by my brilliant older brother.
 But most of my time was occupied by extracurriculars ranging from full contact speed chess, to catching my 15 minutes of fame in debating, math contests and Olympiads, physics contests, and a fast fun prime time TV quiz show Reach for the Top.

 I golf, swim, wake skate and kneeboard, and occasionally do Latin dancing.